Srinivas11789/SecurityNuggets/concepts/informationSecurity/OSHardening/README.md

-# Information Security Engineering Team - Operating System Hardening
+# Information Security Engineering Task - Operating System Hardening

 ### Objective
 * A proof of concept to harden a linux operating system with automation using Vagrant